britive/terraform-provider-britive/docs/resources/profile_tag.md

 ## Import

-Profile tag can be imported using any of these accepted formats:
+You can import a profile tag using any of these accepted formats:

 ```
 $ terraform import britive_profile_tag.new paps/{{profile_name}}/user-tags/{{tag_name}}